raspberrypilearning/olympic-rings/en/step_1.md

 ### What you will make

-Use the pen extension blocks to draw the Olympic Rings, with correct detail about how they overlap.
+You will use the pen extension blocks to draw the Olympic Rings, making sure that they overlap correctly.

 --- no-print ---